cilium/cilium/Documentation/gettingstarted/servicemesh/ingress.rst

 ..
 Note::

-    The ingress controller creates a service of LoadBalancer type, so your environment will need to support this
+    The ingress controller creates a service of LoadBalancer type, so your environment will need to support this.

 This is a step-by-step guide on how to enable the Ingress Controller in an existing K8s cluster with Cilium installed.